apache/druid/docs/development/extensions-contrib/openlineage-emitter.md

 This extension emits [OpenLineage](https://openlineage.io) `RunEvent`s for each completed Druid query, enabling data lineage tracking with any OpenLineage-compatible backend such as [Marquez](https://marquezproject.ai).

-For SQL queries, the SQL text is parsed to extract input datasources (FROM clauses, JOINs, CTEs) and the output datasource (INSERT INTO).
-For native queries, table names are resolved from the datasource tree.
-Native sub-queries spawned by a SQL execution are deduplicated against the SQL-level event.
+For MSQ DML statements (`INSERT INTO` / `REPLACE INTO`), the output datasource is extracted from the SQL text and emitted as an output dataset.
+Input extraction from SQL is not performed — reliably resolving `FROM` / `JOIN` tables at the logger layer would duplicate planner work.
+For native queries, input table names are resolved from the datasource tree and emitted as input datasets.
+Native sub-queries spawned by a SQL execution carry a `sqlQueryId` in their context facet for correlation with the parent SQL event.

 :::note
 SQL table extraction relies on `calcite-core` being on the classpath, which is the case on Broker nodes.
 Native query lineage is available on all nodes.